How do you know if you have fibromyalgia? Symptoms, diagnosis, treatment, management.

 Doctors are uncertain about how much pressure to apply during a tender point exam.
 General practitioners should send you to the rheumatologist who specializes in this condition.

 How do you know if you have fibromyalgia?
-Your doctor should determine if your symptoms are caused by other underlying problem, such as:
+Your doctor should determine if your symptoms are caused by other underlying problems, such as:

 - Rheumatic diseases like rheumatoid arthritis, Sjogren’s syndrome, or lupus.